schemathesis/schemathesis/README.rst

 Schema validation
 #################

-To avoid obscure and hard to debug errors during test runs Schemathesis validates input schemas for conformance with the relevant spec.
+To avoid obscure and hard to debug errors during test runs, Schemathesis validates input schemas for conformance with the relevant spec.
-If you'd like to disable this behavior use ``--validate-schema=false`` in CLI and ``validate_schema=False`` argument in loaders.
+If you'd like to disable this behavior, use ``--validate-schema=false`` in CLI and ``validate_schema=False`` argument in loaders.

 Local development
 -----------------